CERT-Polska/hfinger/README.md

                         2 - optimal (the default mode),
-                        3 - the lowest number of generated fingerprints, but the highest number of collisions, 4 - the highest fingerprint entropy, but slightly more fingerprints than modes 0-2
+                        3 - the lowest number of generated fingerprints, but the highest number of collisions, 4 - the highest fingerprint entropy, but slightly more fingerprints than modes 0-2 -v, --verbose         Report information about non-standard values in the request (e.g., non-ASCII characters, no CRLF tags, values not present in the configuration list).
+                        Without --logfile (-l) will print to the standard error.
+  -l LOGFILE, --logfile LOGFILE
+                        Output logfile in the verbose mode.
+Implies -v or --verbose switch.

 ```
 You must provide a path to a pcap file (-f), or a directory (-d) with pcap files.
 The output is in JSON format.